yzhang18/RNA-SeqEZPZ-NF/README.md

 ![pathway_example](assets/pathway_example.png)

 ### Running your own dataset using zebrafish danRer11 genome.
-You would need to download zebrafish references and have your FASTQ files and project folder where you would save all the outputs under the same parent directory.
+***Note*** on ```filepath```: You would need to download zebrafish references and have your FASTQ files and project folder where you would save all the outputs under the same parent directory.
-When running the pipeline, you would then set the filepath to the parent directory.
+When running the pipeline, you would then set the ```filepath``` to a location where FASTQ, references files and project directory are either in the specified path or within its subdirectories.
 See example below.

 1. For example, in the following setting, you will put your references, fastq files and project folder in a folder under ```RNA-SeqEZPZ```
    ```
    # if you follow the steps to run test dataset, you can create ```RNA-SeqEZPZ/ref/danRer11``` with the following command